ahmetceyran/SerifeBaciFPSGame/README.md

 • ChildScript
 • BackButton

-How to Play
+How to Play :
 There are 3 levels (Divided 3 modes) to play.
 Tap the button which the Mode you want to start.
 When the level starts, you should try to reach the end point with guns and baby.
 Have fun!

-Game Scenes:
+Game Scenes :
 • 1 level of easy mode
 • 1 level of normal mode
 • 1 level of hard mode